prototypefund/Digital_Bargeld-docs/core/api-wire.rst

     the recipient's account.
 The body is a `AddIncomingResponse`
   :status 400 Bad Request: The request is malformed.
 The bank replies with an `ErrorDetail` object.
   :status 401 Unauthorized: Authentication failed, likely the credentials are wrong.
-  :status 404 Not found: The user name is unknown.
+  :status 404 Not found: The endpoint is wrong or the user name is unknown.
 The bank replies with an `ErrorDetail` object.

   .. ts:def:: AddIncomingRequest